70 Scrum Master Theses

 - In an organization transitioning to Scrum, future Scrum Masters should be agents of change rather than drill sergeants — this is by design, given their lack of proper authority.

 - Creating a ‘happy agile island’ for the product and engineering department is a valid objective.
-However, in comparison to breaking up functional silos and creating a learning organization, a team of teams, it is likely to deliver a lesser return on investment.
+However, in comparison to breaking up functional silos and creating a learning organization, a team of teams is likely to deliver a lesser return on investment.

 The last set of the Scrum Master theses deals with Scrum anti-patterns: